Best RX 6600 Graphics Card

 We would love to see a factory overclock, but sadly, that’s not the case.
 So instead, we’ll focus more on this GPU’s overclocking capabilities.

 The reviewers that (somehow) got their hands on this Sapphire card managed to boost it up to 2700 Mhz.
-That’s a 10% clock speed improvement, while in-game performance may increase up to 10%.
+That’s a 10% clock speed enhancement, while in-game performance may increase up to 10%.

 Thermals And Acoustics